Gitchegumi/next-website/public/content/join/ai-scholar/testamonial-title.md

-# AI Scholar Program Testimonial
+# Scholar Program Testimonial

-These are some highlighted AI Scholar Program individuals and their successes from the course provided at AI2C.
+Here are a few highlights from participants in the Scholar Program, showcasing their experiences and successes throughout the course.